Something went wrong on our end. Please try again later.

 In email marketing, senders are required to get permission from their contacts before they can send promotional emails to them.
 Many countries around the world have laws that require permission, or consent, before email marketing communications can be sent.
 CAN-SPAM in the United States and CASL in Canada are two examples of such laws, and there are many other international anti-spam laws worldwide.

-Rules vary by country, but they all have one main point in common: you need to get permission from anyone you send marketing email to.
+The requirements for obtaining opt-in consent vary by country, but they all have one main point in common: you need to get permission from anyone you send marketing email to.

 The double opt-in method has a few more steps, but it's still easy to use.
 It's just like single opt-in, but it includes a confirmation step where the contact receives an email and has to confirm their signup.

-- A contact fills out your MailChimp signup form.
+- A contact fills out your Mailchimp signup form.

 - They receive the opt-in confirmation email, and click the link to confirm.

 An advantage of the double opt-in process is that you'll know the email address is for a valid, monitored inbox.
-We recommend double opt-in for companies who aren't focused on list growth, or who have had low open rates or abuse complaints in the past.
+We recommend double opt-in for companies who aren't focused on audience growth, or who have had low open rates or abuse complaints in the past.

 Companies may also decide to use a double opt-in process to satisfy regulations that may apply in the particular market or country in which they operate.

-Customize the Signup Process
+Customize the signup process